rahul-verma/arjuna/docs/source/configuration.rst

 As discussed in above section, the core reference configuration is the basis of all Configuration obejcts.
 So, you have access to all options in their original form except the ones that were overriden in the Configuration object that you attached to the group.

-project.conf - Setting Project Level Configuration Options
+project.yaml - Setting Project Level Configuration Options
 ----------------------------------------------------------

 Many a times, it is useful to change the defaults of Arjuna at project level to avoid writing code every time.
 It is also a much better way when you need to tweak quite a few settings and you know that those settings are applicable to most of your tests.

-In Arjuna you can do this by providing options under `arjunaOptions` section in `<Project root directory>/config/project.conf` file.
+In Arjuna you can do this by providing options under `arjunaOptions` section in `<Project root directory>/config/project.yaml` file.
 The contents of `arjunaOptions` follow [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) syntax.
 This means that you can write settings in properties syntax, as JSON or as human-readable JSON syntax supported by HOCON.

 For example: